CloudSnorkel/cdk-github-runners/API.md

 Metric for the number of GitHub Actions jobs completed.

 It has `ProviderLabels` and `Status` dimensions.
-The status can be one of 'Succeeded', 'SucceededWithIssues', 'Failed', 'Canceled', 'Skipped', or 'Abandoned'.
+The status can be one of "Succeeded", "SucceededWithIssues", "Failed", "Canceled", "Skipped", or "Abandoned".

 **WARNING:** this method creates a metric filter for each provider.
 Each metric has a status dimension with six possible values.
 These resources may incur cost.